fsharp/fsharp.github.io/index.md

 <br />

 "F# Core Engineering Activities" is a loose term for activities by the people who maintain and contribute to the repositories of [The F# Software Foundation](http://fsharp.org).
-There are no "meetings", all work is coordinated via github issues.
+There are not many "meetings", most work is coordinated via github issues.

 These people - both maintainers and contributors - work cooperatively with major industrial and community contributors to F# to facilitate open-source contributions to the F# core components.

+Each Monday we aspire to hold an "F# Compiler and Core Engineering Office Hours" chat on [the #compiler channel of the F# Software Foundation](https://fsharp.slack.com/messages/C05325FDM).
+Normally hosted by Don Syme, we're also looking for volunteers to act as host when he's not available.

 The activities include: